pce-uw-jscript400/w2-express/readme.md

 * **Question:** Describe the purpose of both morgan and body-parser.
 Why do you think morgan is only being run when the application is run in development mode?

 * **Your Answer:**
+The verbose feedback and overhead is unneccissary in production code
 ---

 - [ ] Update one of the `POST` routes you've created by adding the following code before the response is set.
 Then, try sending a request body using Postman to that route.